jhernandezb/drone-server-ecr/README.md

-This is a custom build of [Drone] (https://github.com/drone/drone) with the only purpose for AWS ECR  support.
+This is a custom build of [Drone](https://github.com/drone/drone) with support for pulling from AWS ECR.